Church of Our Lady of Victories at the Sablon: Baroque chapels

-The church is best known for its two magnificent Baroque chapels, which the Thurn und Taxis family had built on both sides of the choir in the second half of the 17th century.
+The church is best known for its two Baroque chapels, which the Thurn und Taxis family had built on both sides of the choir in the second half of the 17th century.
 One chapel is dedicated to Saint Ursula and was designed by Lucas Faydherbe.
-It contains ornate sculptures by Gabriël Grupello, Mattheus van Beveren, Jerôme Duquesnoy (II) and Jan van Delen.
+It contains ornate sculptures by Gabriël Grupello, Mattheus van Beveren, Jérôme Duquesnoy the Younger and Jan van Delen.
 The other chapel is dedicated to Saint Marculf, who is, amongst others, the patron saint of pharmacists and drapers.
 The two chapels are excellent examples of the High Baroque sculpture and architecture that developed in the Southern Netherlands.

 Directly opposite the church, there is a memorial plaque on the location where the Thurn und Taxis family once had their residence, and as imperial postmasters, founded the first international postal service in 1516.